Covariance Matrix Estimation for High-Throughput Biomedical Data with Interconnected Communities

 is the UMVUE of $\bm{\Omega}(\textbf{A}_{\bm{\Omega}}, \textbf{B}_{\bm{\Omega}}, \bm{p})$ with $\widetilde{\textbf{A}}_{\bm{\Omega}} = \widetilde{\textbf{A}} ^ {- 1}$ and $\widetilde{\textbf{B}}_{\bm{\Omega}} = - \widetilde{\bm{\Delta}} ^ {- 1} \widetilde{\textbf{B}} \widetilde{\textbf{A}} ^ {- 1}$. \end{thm} \citet{Geisser1963} and \citet{Morrison1972} derived the same estimator $\widetilde{\bm{\theta}}$ based on an analysis of the variance table, but they did not show the above optimal properties.

-The covariance matrix of the proposed estimator $\widetilde{\bm{\theta}}$ can be calculated from the Fisher information matrix based on the asymptotic normality.
-Given a small $K$ (say, $K \leq 3$, empirically), the Fisher information matrix and its inverse may have explicit expressions.
-However, for some real applications with relatively large $K$'s (say, $K > 3$), calculating the inverse of the Fisher information matrix might be burdensome and unstable.
-Alternatively, we provide the exact variance and covariance estimators of the elements of $\widetilde{\bm{\theta}}$ in the \href{Supplementary Material.pdf}{Supplementary Material} for finite sample sizes.
+The asymptotic covariance matrix of the proposed estimator $\widetilde{\bm{\theta}}$ can be calculated from the Fisher information matrix.
+For a small $K$ (e.g., $K \leq 3$, empirically), the Fisher information matrix and its inverse may have explicit expressions.
+However, for a real application with a relatively large $K$ (e.g., $K > 3$), calculating the inverse of the Fisher information matrix may be burdensome and unstable.
+Alternatively, we provide exact variance (and covariance) estimators for the elements of $\widetilde{\bm{\theta}}$ in the \href{Supplementary Material.pdf}{Supplementary Material} under finite sample sizes.